 Have you thought “Wow, I’d love to be an Instagram Influencer”make a heap of money and become famous?
 Me too, but it’s not as easy as people make it seem.
 So where do you start as a beginner?
 Especially if you work or you have limited time to invest in an Instagram account.

 Well, I am exploring Instagram as a newbie.
 If you are a beginner then join me and explore two basic activities you can try to get up and running.
 Join us, with Bionic Basil and Barking from the Bayou and let’s learn a bit about finding fans and using hashtags on Instagram.

-TOP TIP: After you have downloaded the Instagram App to your smartphone and either set up a new account or linked to your Facebook page, you can start posting images.
+TOP TIP: After you download the Instagram App to your smartphone.
+Either set up a new account or linked to your Facebook page, you can start posting images.
 Take your time to explore the app, set up a bio, link to a blog or rescue and get the feel for how Instagram works.

 One of the first things I was advised to do (after I did a lot of online reading), was this:

 Learn how to use Instagram hashtags!